 Note: Visit Alay includes the application process and cost of the permit (for regular speed applications) for Lenin Peak Base Camp as part of the tour price.

-The Pamir-Alay Mountains have some high altitude mountain passes (over 4,000-5,000 meters) and trails, so it’s important to be take precautions against altitude sickness, especially if you don’t have prior experience trekking or hiking at altitude.
+The Pamir-Alay Mountains have some high-altitude mountain passes (over 4,000-5,000 meters) and trails, so it’s important to take precautions against altitude sickness, especially if you don’t have prior experience trekking or hiking at altitude.

 Recommendations to Avoid Altitude Sickness

-• Acclimatize with a lower elevation hike or trek first: We highly recommend you to take a trek at 2000-2500 meters around Kyrgyzstan before this trek.
-We have other horse treks or treks by foot at lower altitude if you plan to take them.
+- Acclimatize with a lower elevation hike or trek first: We highly recommend you take a trek at 2000-2500 meters around Kyrgyzstan before this trek.
+We have other horse treks or treks by foot at lower altitudes if you plan to take them.

 Note: Some of our clients come directly without doing any high altitude adaptation.
 They just start the trek one day after they arrive in the country.
 It affects their sleep and causes headaches during the trek.
 However, all of our customers manage to do the trek even though they get high altitude issues thanks to the support of our expert trekking guides.
 On this Peak Lenin Base Camp Trek, it is possible to use horses for support over Jiptick and Sary Mogul Passes, but not on the hike to Base Camp or Yuhina Peak.
 These high altitude segments of the trail need to be done on foot.